MoPac South Environmental Study

 In 2013, the Central Texas Regional Mobility Authority (Mobility Authority) and the Texas Department of Transportation (TxDOT) initiated an Environmental Study of the MoPac corridor from Cesar Chavez Street to Slaughter Lane to determine the best alternatives for improving mobility and safety.

-A full range of alternatives was developed that considered the needs of drivers, transit riders, bicyclists and pedestrians, as well as surrounding businesses, neighborhoods and the environment.
+A full range of alternatives were developed that considered the needs of drivers, transit riders, bicyclists and pedestrians, as well as surrounding businesses, neighborhoods and the environment.
 Extensive analysis of engineering feasibility as well as social, economic and environmental impacts of each alternative was conducted.
+Through that analysis, the study identified the Express Lane(s) Alternative as the Reasonable Build Alternative.

 Throughout the process, the community was and will continue to be asked to share opinions on a wide range of topics, including:

-• Need and purpose for improvements to MoPac Expressway
+- Need and purpose for improvements to MoPac Expressway

-• Alternatives and roadway design
+- Alternatives and roadway design

-• Bicycle and pedestrian accommodations
+- Bicycle and pedestrian accommodations

-• Corridor aesthetics
+- Corridor aesthetics

-• Neighborhood access and connectivity
+- Neighborhood access and connectivity

 Because the corridor is located within the Barton Springs segment of the Edwards Aquifer Recharge Zone, any potential project-related impacts to water quality are being carefully considered.